rlf-chapman/CS510_Sepsis_public/README.md

         - You can choose between Mac, Windows, and Linux.
 I've only tested against windows and Ubuntu 22.04
 3. Open PowerShell or a terminal window and navigate to the directory you cloned this repo from, and install a couple plug-ins
     - `vagrant plugin install vagrant-reload`
+4. Move your MIMIC-III data into this directory
+    - My script assumes this is a .rar archive named "MIMIC-III.rar".
+If it isn't exactly that, make changes to the VagrantFile on line 53 referencing the archive and add the necessary compression tools to the installation script on line 36 in the Vagrantfile.
-4. Run `vagrant up` in that directory
+5. Run `vagrant up` in that directory
     - This requires an internet connection to work, as the disk image your VM will be based on will need to be downloaded the first time this script runs
     - This will take a few minutes.
 The script should spawn a minimal ubuntu 22.04 virtual machines on your computer.
     - It should be configured to get an IP address on the same network as your computer with a "bridged" interface